Spanish property prices 2017: Where are we in the cycle?

-Conclusion: Is it still a good time to buy property in Spain?
+Conclusion: Is it still a good time to buy Spanish property?

 In short, yes!
 However, it is location dependent.
 Given the crisis in Cataluña, we do not recommend buying real estate in Barcelona or its surrounding areas.
 However, we do recommend buying real estate in Madrid.

 The more aggressive money (Goldman Sachs, Blackrock) got in the game early.
 They started purchasing large portfolios of Madrid real estate in 2014.
 At that time, prices were at their absolute low but there was still a lot of risk.
 No one knew if prices had indeed troughed, if crucial reforms would be made and how long it would take prices to recover.
 Prices remained stagnant in 2014.

 Two years later, the dynamics have remarkably improved.
 However, Spanish property prices are still 54% less than 2007 highs.
 Please keep in mind that these numbers are for all of Spain.
 Given the crisis in Cataluña, the limited housing stock in Madrid and changes made by the Community of Madrid to stimulate foreign investment, we believe that prices in Madrid will easily surpass 2007 highs.